hlrs-fcg/spada_fcg_fork/irspec/docs/stencil/lowering.md

 #### Parallel Schedule

-In a parallel schedule, each operation is lowered one after the other.
+In a parallel schedule, each statement is lowered one after the other.

 #### Statements